What Is TMJ?

 TMJ is short for temporomandibular joint disorder (or dysfunction).
 It is also sometimes called TMD, or several other names.
 The temporomandibular joints are on either side of your head, where your jaw meets your skull, and they are responsible for the complex motions of your jaw.
 In TMJ, these joints do not function properly or are out of harmony with the muscles, teeth, and other bones they must work with.

 When your temporomandibular joints are not working properly, the muscles of your jaw put stress on the other muscles they partner with, including muscles in the head and neck, which can create tension.
 An imbalanced jaw leads to imbalanced forces in your bite, causing excess wear and damage to your teeth.
-And when your jaw is misaligned, it can put pressure on nearby nerves, causing pain, numbness, and ringing in your ears.
+And when you have a misaligned jaw, it can put pressure on nearby nerves, causing pain, numbness, and ringing in your ears.

 Because of the impact of your jaw imbalance on other systems, the symptoms of TMJ can be very widespread, and may include: